 Who funds IPA research projects?

 IPA’s expertise is provided as a service to its partners.
 Funding typically comes either from an organization’s evaluation budget or from donors (large and small) who are particularly interested in learning the impact of their dollars invested.
 On occasion, IPA will secure direct funding for research and evaluation and then search for partners to evaluate specific innovations or programs.
 IPA also often works with its partners to identify potential funding sources and submit joint proposals.
 Studies have been funded either directly or indirectly by a variety of foundations in the academic, development, and policy research communities, including the Bill and Melinda Gates Foundation, the National Science Foundation, The World Bank, USAID-BASIS, the Asian Development Bank, the Consultative Group to Assist the Poor (CGAP), DFID, 3IE, the Inter-American Development Bank, and the Ford Foundation.

-Can organizations afford randomized controlled trials?
+Can organizations afford randomized evaluations?

 Randomized evaluations cost less than people think relative to non-randomized evaluations.
 Evaluations, of course, can be expensive, but should be thought of as an investment in order to learn what programs work, and how to make real improvements.
 In the short run, randomized evaluations can cost less than some quasi-experimental evaluations because they allow for smaller sample sizes.
 In the long run, experimental evaluations are less risky and hence less costly because they provide more reliable information for improving operations.

 How long do IPA studies take?